 Did you end with a call to action?

 At the end of the pitch, you’ll want the listener to think “how can we do business?”
-One way of doing this is to encourage them to contact you, give you their business card or to book a meeting right away.
+One way of doing this is to encourage them to contact you, give you their business card, or book a meeting right away.

 Time to practice